Zolget/Coursera_Capstone/README.md

 # Coursera_Capstone
-The repository is for IBM DATA SCIENCE PROFESIONAL CERTIFICATE Capstone project
+The repository is mainly used for IBM DATA SCIENCE PROFESIONAL CERTIFICATE Capstone project